 However, without the appropriate studies, we’re yet to fully understand, or grasp, the impact of this huge societal change that is bound to cause fluctuations and ripples at a greater pace than ever before.

-For businesses, understanding the impacts of this societal change and how the younger workforce could be affected by this addiction will be vital.
-Cardinus have already highlighted how future workforces could be afflicted by the physical effects of mobile phone use, in previous articles like Generation Pain and Ergonomics Tsunami.
-We have also spent a lot time putting together free resources for parents and young people, including a website, app and downloadable PDFs.
+For businesses, understanding the impacts of this societal change and how the younger workforce will be affected by this addiction will be vital.
+Cardinus have already highlighted how your future workforces will be afflicted by the physical effects of mobile phone use, in previous articles like Generation Pain and Ergonomics Tsunami.
+We have also spent a lot time putting free resources for parents and young people, including a website, app and downloadable PDFs.
 But very little time and effort in our industry has been spent on the psychological impacts of smart phone use.

 From Adam Atler’s point of view, he’s worried about the social impacts of this change.
-That young people may not be getting the right kind of face-to-face stimulus required to cultivate and retain meaningful relationships.
-He goes as far as to suggest that, in years hence, we might view it with the same kind of health risk as smoking and that it could eventually become a regulated resource.
+That young people may not be getting the right kind of face-to-face stimulus required for cultivating and retaining meaningful relationships.
+He goes as far as to suggest that, in years hence, we might view it with the same kind of health risk as smoking, suggesting that it could eventually become a regulated resource.